ry-la/cse15l-lab-reports/lab-report-1-week-2.md

 Hey there, CSE 15L Student

-So you want to learn how to log in to your course-specific account on the UCSD CSE server on ieng6...
+So you want to learn how to log in to your course-specific account on ieng6 on the UCSD CSE server...
 Well then, I'm here to tell you that it'll be an arduous endeavor, a Herculean task, Odysseus' Iliad.
 However, if you still want to proceed... then go ahead and learn to your heart's content.
 It comes with many perils. **But**, learning this skill will prove to be beneficial in the coming future of your career.